VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Proposed Work

-For a model with $k$ features $\{f_1, f_2, \dots \ f_k\}$, K exPlanable (KP) value of feature $f_i$, $kp_{f_i}$ denotes its importance.
+\begin{spacing}{1.1} For a model with $k$ features $\{f_1, f_2, \dots, f_k\}$, the K-exPlanable (KP) value of feature $f_i$, denoted $kp_{f_i}$, represents its importance.
 Fig. \ref{fig:kp_values} depicts an example calculation.

-Consider four nodes, Node $1$ with no feature i.e NULL, Node $2$ with a single feature $f_i$, Node $3$ with all the remaining features left in Node $1$, i.e. , $\{f_1, f_2, \dots, f_{(i-1)}, f_{(i+1)}, \dots ,\ f_k \}$, and Node $4$ with all the features $\{f_1, f_2, \dots ,f_{(i-1)}, f_i, f_{(i+1)}, \dots,\ f_k\}$.
-The `Marginal Contribution' of an edge connecting Node $i$ and Node $j$ is defined as the difference between the prediction probabilities on using their features.
-For a given predicted label $c$, the marginal contribution of the feature $f_i$ for the edge from Node $1$ to Node $2$ is calculated using Eq. \ref{eq:eq3}.
-Here, $prob_{\{f_i\}}$ is the probability of label $c$ calculated by having only feature $f_1$ in the input and perturbing all other features to zero.
-To calculate the overall importance of $f_i$, we need to calculate the weighted average of all `marginal contribution' of $f_i$ given by Eq. \ref{eq:eq4}.
+Consider four nodes: Node 1 with no feature, i.e., NULL; Node 2 with a single feature $f_i$; Node 3 containing all remaining features from Node 1, i.e., $\{f_1, f_2, \dots, f_{(i-1)}, f_{(i+1)}, \dots, f_k\}$; and Node 4 with all the features $\{f_1, f_2, \dots, f_{(i-1)}, f_i, f_{(i+1)}, \dots, f_k\}$.
+The `Marginal Contribution' of an edge connecting Node $i$ and Node $j$ is defined as the difference between the prediction probabilities when using their respective features.
+For a given predicted label $c$, the marginal contribution of the feature $f_i$ from Node 1 to Node 2 is calculated as per Eq. \ref{eq:eq3}, where $prob_{\{f_i\}}$ is the probability of label $c$ calculated by using only feature $f_i$ and setting all other features to zero. \end{spacing}